 When you exercise your muscles, your internal organs would also be going through changes that would stimulate and enable timely bodily waste removal.
 If all you do is eat and don’t exercise, not only would you be accumulating additional weight, but your bowel movement regularity might also be compromised.

-2 – Olive Oil is Good for Constipation
+2 – Olive Oil for Constipation

 If you can get your hands on natural olive oil, your constipation symptoms might be short lived.
 Olive oil excites the digestive system to get it to do its original function, which is process the foods you eat on a timely basis so that you can have a regular bowel movement when you’re suffering from constipation.

-This home remedy for constipation works best when done on an empty stomach.
+This home remedy for constipation works better when done on an empty stomach.
 You can drink one tablespoonful of olive oil, or you can combine it with one tablespoonful of freshly squeezed lemon juice to get it to work faster at restoring your regularity.

 3 – Drink Warm Lemon Water